0xyanc/is-case-study/README.md

 * Traffic management handling bots / surge of requests
 * Add Logback for file rolling and patterned logs
 * Configuration files for different environments
+* Improve the logic of JSON parsing from the response from "real time parking" endpoint and add checks on presence/absence of required fields (e.g. geo_point_2d).
+Otherwise find the coordinates another way.

 ## TODO
-* Get url from config and parse JSON
 * Unit tests